kzr8/moe-junyuanpri/_departments/Tamil Language.md

 **P3 Cultural Camp**

 P3 Cultural Camp is a two-day camp held annually for P3 pupils.
-The aim of the camp is to expose students to wide range of cultural activities, such as performances and  traditional games.
+The aim of the camp is to expose students to wide range of cultural activities, such as performances and&nbsp; traditional games.

 In the process, pupils deepen their understanding of their own cultures through a myriad of fun and educational activities.
 It also enhances pupils’ interest in learning their Mother Tongue through participation in various activities.